feduarte-dev/travel-form/README.md

 ## Project Description

-This project was designed to exercise my logic with a few challenges, such as calculating triangle areas, modifying strings, and implementing the classic Fizz Buzz problem.
+This project was designed to develop a form trip in which the user fills in the inputs, and JavaScript validates them to enable the submit button.

 ### Technologies